 Why is Salto de la Jalda unknown?

 If you ask local people about the highest waterfall in the Dominican Republic, you usually get Salto de Aguas Blancas as an answer.
 This seems logical as the central mountain area of the Dominican Republic, the Cordillera Central (see my 1-week Punta Cana itinerary for more details on the Cordillera Central and Cascada de Aguas Blancas), represents mountains with up to 10.000 feet.
 Somewhere in this large area is probably a waterfall which can fall high enough.

 But surprisingly the tiny Cordillera Oriental with mountains hardly passing 2000 feet can call the highest waterfall of the Dominican Republic on its “territory”.
 Its name is Salto de la Jalda.
 The drop is around 400 feet – quite impressive.

 Even more interesting, it is less than two hours driving away from Punta Cana and therefore can be called one of the closest waterfalls of this (touristy) area.
 However, once you have reached the trailhead it is quite a long time to hike which is why hardly anybody visits Salto de la Jalda.

 But why is Salto de la Jalda nearly unknown, despite its title as the highest waterfall in the Caribbean?
 To be honest, I am not quite sure.
 The only explanation I have is that it was just discovered a few years ago.
-I was there in the years 2016 and 2017 and even the local newspapers in the Dominican Republic where just publishing articles about it starting in 2015.
+I was there in the years 2016 and 2017 and even the local newspapers in the Dominican Republic where just publishing articles about it starting around 2013/2014.
 So it is indeed a completely new spot on the map and still absolutely untouched and nearly undiscovered.